antischematic/angular-state-library/README.md

 #### selectStore

 Observe when any store property has changed.
-Values are updated after actions have run.
+Values are checked after actions have run.
 This method must be called inside an injection context.
-Emits a shallow copy of the stores own properties.

 **Example: Select full store state**